 THE PRESS AND WOMEN'S SUFFRAGE.

-The PRESS AND WOMEN'S SUFFRAGE.
 To the Editor "The Common Cause."

-Madam,-At the risk of being a voice crying in the wilder-ness, may I protest against the proposed boycotting by Suffragists of newspapers that do not agree with our views?
-It is apt to prove rather like cutting off one's nose to spite one's face, unless the "opposition" daily is equally useful, which is often not the case (I am speaking, of course, of pro-vincial papers), and it is in other respects highly impolitic.
+Madam,-At the risk of being a voice crying in the wilderness, may I protest against the proposed boycotting by Suffragists of newspapers that do not agree with our views?
+It is apt to prove rather like cutting off one's nose to spite one's face, unless the "opposition" daily is equally useful, which is often not the case (I am speaking, of course, of provincial papers), and it is in other respects highly impolitic.

 I speak from some experience.
 I find it infinitely better to heap coals of fire by making the education of the local journals one's special care-to see that the editors are kept supplied with accurate Suffrage news; to make sure that all meetings, demonstrations, etc., are duly puffed, not only in the advertisement but in the correspondence columns; to take care that "our lady correspondent" (who is more often than not a Suffragist herself, whatever the paper may be officially) receives invitations to all public meetings and private receptions, drawing-room meetings, and so forth, and is duly posted with information as to speakers, hostesses, and anything else that may be of use to her and of interest to her readers.
-Editors are human-even the most editorial of them,-and are susceptible to pressure brought to bear by women whose names have social or political weight, and (like the historic journalist whose one reflection on "the immensity of space" was that he had a column of it to fl every day) they are usually glad to insert paragraphs of general interest, whether they are in sympathy with their object or no. passionate loving devotion born of bitter experience, giving her life to the saving of women, especially of young girls, who have been cast on to the dust-heap of humanity by men THE MOTHER'S POINT OF VIEW.
-Tc the Editor "The Common Cause."
-Madam,-A friend who is slowly recovering from the birth of a little son makes a suggestion which I think the "National Union" and other Suffrage Societies would do well to consider.
-It is that in future processions or demon-strations of Women Suffragists an "Absent Mothers"" banner should be carried, indicating the number of mothers necessarily absent owing to the claims of their children who desire to be represented.
-I am convinced that many mothers would be glad of such a visible sign of their spiritual presence.
-For myself, during the past six years I have been absent from every important Suffrage demonstration owing to ill-health before or after the birth of my children.
-I have never been asked to attend as a mother, though as a University graduate I have been urged to come.
-THE MOTHER'S POINT OF VIEW.
+Editors are human-even the most editorial of them,-and are susceptible to pressure brought to bear by women whose names have social or political weight, and (like the historic journalist whose one reflection on "the immensity of space" was that he had a column of it to fill every day) they are usually glad to insert paragraphs of general interest, whether they are in sympathy with their object or no.

-general interest, whether they are in sympathy with their object or no. I mentioned the correspondence column.
-This, if properly worked, should be an invaluable means of making public facts that it is important to have known, of correcting mis-apprehensions and contradicting mis-statements, and of arousing discussion.
+object or no.

+I mentioned the correspondence column.
+This, if properly worked, should be an invaluable means of making public facts that it is important to have known, of correcting misapprehensions and contradicting mis-statements, and of arousing discussion.
 One person should be told off to each daily, nightly, or weekly newspaper in a town or district to watch its columns, intervene when necessary, and generally take paper and readers under her maternal care.
 The difference which this makes to the proper reporting of meetings has to be experienced to be believed.
-I hope what I have written may have the effect of inducing some of your correspondents to try "nursing" a paper before deciding to boycott it.-Yours, Sheffield, July 22nd, 1910.
+I hope what I have written may have the effect of inducing some of your correspondents to try "nursing" a paper before deciding to correspondents to try "nursing" a paper before deciding boycott it.-Yours, Sheffield, July 22nd, 1910.